Documentation Index

 - At gateway runtime, mapped fields are resolved from the external secret manager using the referenced secret reference’s

-target_fieldofkeyis mapped, thekeyfield on the entity becomes optional during creation. - Secret mappings are returned in GET responses for both integrations and virtual keys.
+- Secret mappings are returned in GET responses for integrations.

 Sensitive Field Masking

-When you retrieve a secret reference via the API, sensitiveauth_config fields are automatically masked.
+When you retrieve a secret reference via the API, sensitive auth_config fields are automatically masked.
 The original field is replaced with a masked_ prefixed version containing a truncated value.

 | Original Field | Masked Field |